epsieva25/Autoprep-AI/README.md

 ## Usage

-1. Open the frontend in your browser.
+1. Open the frontend in the browser.
 2. Create a new project.
 3. Upload a CSV dataset.
 4. View the automated "AI Audit" results to see anomalies and quality scores.